parse-community/docs/_includes/rest/sessions.md

 ## Creating Sessions

 For mobile apps and websites, you should not create `Session` objects manually.
-Instead, you should call `GET /parse/login` and `POST /parse/users` (signup), which will automatically generate a `Session` object in the Parse Cloud.
+Instead, you should call `GET <span class="custom-parse-server-mount">/parse/</span>login` and `POST <span class="custom-parse-server-mount">/parse/</span>users` (signup), which will automatically generate a `Session` object in the Parse Cloud.
 The session token for this automatically-created session will be sent back on the login and signup response.
 Same for Facebook/Twitter login and signup requests.

 In "Parse for IoT" apps (e.g. Arduino or Embedded C), you may want to programmatically create a restricted session that can be transferred to an IoT device.
 In order to do this, you must first log in normally to obtain an unrestricted session token.
 Then, you can create a restricted session by providing this unrestricted session token: